 Make the most out of 5 days in Iceland with this immersive winter vacation.
 Check availability by choosing a date and book your Iceland adventure.

 On the first day of your short winter getaway in Iceland, you will land at the country's only international airport, Keflavik.
 After making your way through customs, you'll find your bus transfer waiting to take you to your accommodation in Reykjavík.

-On your way to Iceland’s capital city of Reykjavik, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+On your way to Iceland's capital city of Reykjavik, you could choose to make a stop at the Blue Lagoon.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik if you have extra free time.

-Alternatively, you could head out from the harbour into the beautiful Faxafloi Bay.
-On the still waters, surrounded by the silhouettes of distant mountains and volcanoes, you will have very little light pollution, providing conditions for the perfect show.
+Alternatively, you could head out from the harbor into the beautiful Faxafloi Bay.
+On the still waters, surrounded by the silhouettes of distant mountains and volcanoes, you will have minimal light pollution, providing conditions for the perfect show.

 If you don't see the Northern Lights on your first night, you'll be able to try again until you do.

 After a hopefully incredible display, you'll retire at your accommodation in Reykjavik.